Distinguished Master's Thesis Award

 Joseph F. Nelson Graduate Scholarship

 The Joseph F. Nelson Graduate Scholarship Award is open to graduate students at South Dakota State University who are in good standing (a cumulative GPA of 3.0 or above) and meet the specified criteria for the award (see guidelines).
-This year, the Joseph F. Nelson Endowment Fund will provide for two graduate student scholarships in the amount of $2,500 each, split between Fall 2017 and Spring 2018 semesters.
+This year, the Joseph F. Nelson Endowment Fund will provide for two graduate student scholarships in the amount of $2,500 each.
 Graduate student applicants must have successfully completed 15 semester credit hours of academic work toward a Master’s or PhD degree.
 Students must be completing, as part of their degree, original research; preferably in one of the following sciences: Physics, Chemistry, Physical Geography, Biology, Soil Science, Geology, Mathematics or other Physical Sciences.
 Awards for M.S. students are restricted to students pursuing a thesis (option A).
 These awards are to be made in addition to any graduate assistantship students may have, and may not be used to substitute for or partially replace an existing assistantship.